kminartz/NeuralCPM/README.md

 # Data

 Datasets can be generated using the bash scripts in the data_generation directory.
-The synthetic data generation for the bi-polar axial organization experiment relies on a [Morpheus](https://morpheus.gitlab.io/) plugin which is not yet publicly available at the time of publishing.
+The synthetic data generation for the bi-polar axial organization experiment requires the open source software Morpheus to be installed from https://morpheus.gitlab.io and then the model file main/data_generation/Morpheus_model_bipolar.xml can be run from command line, script or GUI.

 # Training